Wilson River Winter Steelhead Fishing With Anglerwest TV.

 Best River Levels

 The Wilson River is usually in its best shape for fishing and floating if the river gauge reads above 4 feet but no higher than about 6 feet.
 In higher and murky water, move well upstream or try plunking with some bait, which often is most productive when the gauge reads 6 to 7 feet and can be done up to 8 feet.
-If you’re looking for Wilson River Fishing Guides check out our Fishing The Wilson directory.
+For Wilson, River Water levels check out our Current Wilson River Water Levels Page.